Brief explanation of Traumatic Brain Injury (TBI)

 - Employers in work-related incidents: If the injury occurred in the workplace due to inadequate safety measures, faulty equipment, or lack of proper training, the employer may be held responsible.

 - Property Owners: In cases of slip and fall accidents resulting in TBI, the owner of the property could be held liable if they failed to maintain a safe environment.
+Examples of property owner liability include, but are not limited to: failure to remove snow & ice; failure to have proper lighting; failure to have a staircase handrail; steps that are deteriorating or uneven.

 - Product Manufacturers: If a TBI is caused by a defective or malfunctioning product, the manufacturer of the product can be held accountable.